“What’s going on?” – quintessential Larry Gopnik,

 A Serious Man is one of my all time favorite films.
-I have yet to discover a more philosophical and entertaining film of similar style, one that can be interpreted as comedy or tragedy, or both, or neither.
-It uniquely and impressively explores the branches of metaphysics and ethics in the context of contemporary life via propitious Jewish spirituality and ritual in mundane American suburbia.
+It’s one of the most covertly philosophical films I’ve come across that still upholds entertainment value.
+It can be interpreted as comedy or tragedy, or both, or neither.
+It uniquely and impressively explores the branches of metaphysics and ethics in contemporary life by virtue of Jewish culture in mundane American suburbia.

 Throughout the film, the Coen brothers utilize Larry’s repeated pedestrian inquiries – “What’s going on?” , “What does it mean?”, “It doesn’t make sense” – as rhetorical instruments for establishing its primary theme: uncertainty.
 These questions casually posed by Larry are deliberately representative of what the viewers should be asking themselves about the film and their own lives.